Edward Dusinberre: Teaching and writing

 With his Takács Quartet colleagues, Dusinberre teaches at the University of Colorado, Boulder.
-Dusinberre is a member of the Faculty at the Music Academy of the West, Santa Barbara and a Visiting Fellow of the Guildhall School of Music.
+Dusinberre is a member of the faculty at the Music Academy of the West, Montecito and a visiting fellow of the Guildhall School of Music.

 Dusinberre writes about music.
 In addition to his two books, he wrote an essay "A Winter Drive" for "Ways of Hearing: Reflections on Music in 26 Pieces", published by Princeton University Press in 2021.
-He has written articles for the Financial Times, Los Angeles Times, Radio Times, Strad magazine, Massachusetts Review and The Guardian.
+He has written articles for the Financial Times, Los Angeles Times, Radio Times, The Strad, Massachusetts Review and The Guardian.